Updated: May 8

 A great snack, breakfast or on-the-road fuel.

-You can make this vegan or gluten-free
+You can make this vegan or gluten-free to suit your needs.

 1 tsp baking powder & 2 teaspoons baking soda